maunzi532/V42/README.md

 7. If uncompilable or crashing, use an older version
 8. Try keeping the size of the compiled version rather small
 9. (evtl.)
 All take smite and go botlane
-A. Read the __Controls__ before using
+A. Read the __Controls__ before using (May be outdated though)
-B. The contents of "Beschreibung" are outdated, do not use
+B. The contents of "Beschreibung" are probably useful
 C. Small changes in the text files can (and will) produce a crash
 D. When something is needed public, __make public!__
 E. Try __avoiding__ getters and setters
-F. The copy of the player character is for testing visual things
+F. The other character is for testing bugged hair which heavily bugs on the player character

 # Controls (May be outdated)
+The Controls depend on your Overlay Settings)
 I,W - forward, grab edge, climb up
 J,A - left
 L,D - right